cdot65/scm-config-clone/docs/user-guide/python/examples.md

 **Generating a Report**: If you want to record all cloned addresses into `result.csv` for auditing:

-> Note: this feature is not yet implemented.

 <div class="termy">
 <!-- termynal -->
 ```bash